Russomania slowly fades in Serbia as Putin’s hybrid war continues

 Long before the proposal was published, Russian ambassador to Serbia Alexander Botsan-Kharchenko tried to spark tensions by misinterpreting the content of the so called “German-French plan for Kosovo”, a forerunner for the official EU proposal.
 In an interview with the news agency Beta on February 8, he said that “the plan, basically, represents international recognition of Kosovo and West openly insists that Belgrade has to recognise Kosovo”.

 In fact, the latest EU proposal, that was published late on February 27, doesn’t require Serbia to recognise Kosovo.
-And while it states that “Serbia will not object to Kosovo’s membership in any international organization”, this does not automatically mean Serbia will be able to join the UN because both China and Russia as permanent security council members are expected to continue to veto its access.
+And while it states that “Serbia will not object to Kosovo’s membership in any international organization”, this does not automatically mean Kosovo will be able to join the UN because both China and Russia as permanent security council members are expected to continue to veto its access.
 However, there has been little attempt to explain this to the Serbian people.

 Botsan-Kharchenko went even further and argued that the Kosovo issue can only be solved after the end of the current struggle between Russia and the West.
 In current geo-political circumstances, a long-term solution for some open regional issues is not possible, including one for Kosovo and Metohija,” the ambassador concluded, answering the question of whether Russia, as a permanent member of UN Security Council, would approve Kosovo’s membership.